 Will Home Insurance Cover Fence

-A fence is considered as an extension of your home and will be covered by your home insurance policy.
+A fence is considered an extension of your home and will be covered by your home insurance policy.
 However, if your fence is falling apart due to poor maintenance then the repair cost may not be covered.
-Any damage to fence caused due to wear and tear is excluded from your home insurance policy.
+Any damage to the fence caused due to wear and tear are excluded from your home insurance policy.

 Will Home Insurance Cover Lost Wedding Ring